michabirklbauer/instagram_json_viewer/README.md

 - Back up your instagram data before you run anything!
 - Run "instaview.py" via commandline or doubleclick!
 - If R can't process the Rmarkdown:
-  - try opening it RStudio and manually knitting it
+  - try opening it in RStudio and manually knitting it
   - OR try running the code from "instaview.R" manually in Rstudio!"

 ## Issues